diffblue/cbmc/doc/architectural/central-data-structures.md

-This is an `irept`. `irep`s are the central data structure that model most entities inside CBMC and the assorted tools - effectively a node/map like data structure that forms a hierachical tree that ends up modeling graphs like ASTs, CFGs, etc. (This will be further discussed in a dedicated page).
+This is an `irept`. `irep`s are the central data structure that model most entities inside CBMC and the assorted tools - effectively a node/map like data structure that forms a hierachical tree that ends up modeling graphs like ASTs, CFGs, etc.

 `source_locationt` are attached into various `exprt`s (the data structure representing various expressions, usually the result of some early processing, e.g. the result of the